T

 beach

-Dubrovnik's most famous city beach, located just outside the Ploče Gate.
-Offers stunning views of the Old Town and Lokrum Island, with amenities like sunbeds and water sports.
+Dubrovnik's most famous beach, located just outside the Ploče Gate of the Old Town.
+It offers stunning views of the city walls and Lokrum Island.
+It has a lively atmosphere with a beach bar.

 2. Midday